pyca/cryptography/docs/hazmat/primitives/asymmetric/rsa.rst

     provide more security, currently ``1024`` and below are considered breakable, and ``2048`` or ``4096`` are reasonable default key sizes for new keys.
-The ``public_exponent`` indicates what one mathematical property of the key generation will be, ``65537`` should almost always be used.
+The ``public_exponent`` indicates what one mathematical property of the key generation will be.
+Unless you have a specific reason to do otherwise, you should always `use 65537`_.

     .. doctest::